 Boost social commerce marketing with ads

 Promoting UGC with some advertising dollars can catapult your social commerce efforts.
 Paid ads that incorporate UGC get high conversions, and based on Instagram and Facebook’s algorithm, ads with high engagement like UGC get more exposure.
-Bazaarvoice customer Parachute, a bedding e-commerce company, increased their click-through-rate by 35% and lowered their cost-per-click rate by 60% with UGC advertising.
+Parachute, a bedding e-commerce company, increased its click-through rate by 35% and lowered its cost-per-click rate by 60% with UGC advertising.

 Use customer behavior insights

 Conducting regular reporting using customer insights gives companies and brands a competitive advantage.
-Be sure you’re routinely analyzing engagement metrics, feedback, and reviews from shoppers to improve the social commerce experience.
+Be sure you’re routinely analyzing engagement metrics, feedback, and reviews from shoppers to optimize the social commerce experience you’re providing.

-Personal-care and beauty brand Rael galvanized their target audience to spread UGC far and wide across social media with sample products from a new skincare line.
-They sent product samples to Bazaarvoice’s Influenster community to generate reviews and social content to support new product launches.
+Personal-care and beauty brand Rael galvanized its target audience to spread UGC far and wide across social media with sample products from a new skincare line.
+It sent product samples to Bazaarvoice’s Influenster community to generate reviews and social content to support new product launches.
 The campaign resulted in 3,000 customer reviews and 9.8 million impressions from thousands of social posts, shares, likes, and comments.

-The responses from the sample recipients also gave Rael instrumental insight into their marketing strategy.
-They identified a product they previously underestimated, which generated lots of positive reviews, and on that basis, they made it a focus of their future marketing.
+The responses from the sample recipients also gave Rael instrumental insight into its marketing strategy.
+It identified a product it previously underestimated, which generated lots of positive reviews, and on that basis, it made it a focus of its future marketing.

 What traditional e-commerce lacks in the shopping experience, social commerce makes up for in spades.
 Shoppers are the stars of social commerce marketing and inspire other real people to make enthusiastic, confident purchases.

 - Turn social media channels into virtual storefronts.
 Upload product catalogs to Instagram, Facebook, Pinterest — and have some fun experimenting with how you present your products on TikTok!

-- Social commerce isn’t just for social media.
-Spread shoppable social content to as many marketing channels as possible, including your website and email campaigns.
+- Social commerce extends beyond social media.
+Spread shoppable social content to as many marketing channels as possible, including your website pages and email campaigns

 - Listen to how consumers are responding to social commerce.
-Insights from social interactions and reviews can help develop strategies and products.
+Insights from social interactions and reviews can help you develop strategies and products

 - Put the social in social commerce.
-Use shoppable social media content to engage with followers through reposting their content, encouraging questions and comments, using interactive app features, and retargeting potential customers.
+Use shoppable social media content to engage with followers by reposting their content, encouraging questions and comments, using interactive app features, and retargeting potential customers

 - Don’t forget TikTok.
-If your brand isn’t already on TikTok, now’s the time.
-It’s quickly growing as the second most popular channel for influencer marketing and the fastest growing social media platform in history.
-Be ahead of the game for the launch of widespread in-app purchasing.
+If your brand isn’t already on TikTok, now’s the time!
+It’s quickly grown to be the most popular channel for influencer marketing and is outpacing its predecessors for social commerce, too